wrengr/bytestring-lexing/README.md

 of) the formats it parses.

 As of version 0.3.0, bytestring-lexing offers the best-in-show parsers for integral values.
-(According to the Warp web server's benchmark of parsing the Content-Length field of HTTP headers.)
 And as of version 0.5.0 it offers (to my knowledge) the best-in-show parser for fractional/floating numbers.
 A record of these benchmarks can be found [here](http://code.haskell.org/~wren/bytestring-lexing/bench/html)

 Note that the GitHub repository is just a clone of [the Darcs